MSc Finance and InvestmentFind a programme

 |Start date||September 2022|

-The programme is suitable for students with good undergraduate degrees in finance, economics or accounting, as well as those with more scientific backgrounds (e.g an undergraduate education in mathematics, engineering or natural sciences).
+This programme is aimed at students with good undergraduate degrees in finance, economics or accounting, as well as those with more scientific backgrounds (e.g mathematics, engineering or natural sciences).

 Fees for 2022/23